siqueira-gustavo/siqueira-gustavo/README.md

 ### Hi there 👋

 I'm Gustavo Siqueira, a.k.a Guga.
-I'm here to share some code to the world!
+I'm here to share code with the world!

 - 🌱 I’m currently learning front-end Web Development.
 - 📫 How to reach me: guss.ns@gmail.com